SURYASNAIR1/John_the_Ripper/README.md

 •	Progress bar: provide a visual representation of the cracking process making it easy to track.

-# Example1: How to crack any type of Hash?
+# Example 1: How to crack any type of Hash?

 •	Open web browser and search for online hash generator.
 Let’s generate a MD5 hash.